apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example estimates the number of unique tail numbers that took off from California or Texas by estimating on the union of the HLL sketch of tail numbers that took off from `CA` and the HLL sketch of tail numbers that took off from `TX` from the `flight-carriers` datasource.
+The following example estimates the union of the HLL sketch of tail numbers that took off from `CA` and the HLL sketch of tail numbers that took off from `TX`.
+The examples uses the `Tail_Number` and `OriginState` columns from the `flight-carriers` datasource.

 ```sql
 SELECT